-Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4% of 4.5% for 2029 and later years.
+Salary increases Graded salary ranges from 3.44% to 8.72% based on age, including inflation, averaging 4% of 4.5% for 2031 and later years order to maintain their coverage.

-Healthcare cost trend rates 6.03% for 2020, decreasing annually to an ultimate rate order to maintain their coverage.
 For the purpose of this valuation a weighted average has been used with weights derived from the current distribution of members among plans offered.